| | | | | | |

 • Do try on different types of bags, even if you think you’re going to use an old bag.
 You might be pleasantly surprised at how some of the trekking bags fit on your body.

 • Don’t carry a backpack that is too large.
 I think anything larger than 40 liters (during non-winter months) is going to weigh you down, literally.
 Keep it light.
+We walked with a 28-liter bag.

 • Do get a backpack with either a built-in water system or a bag that is hydration-system compatible.
 Then get a 3L water reservoir.